๐ Dog Business Models

 - Seasonal Considerations: Year-round operations or weather-dependent

-- Legal & Regulatory Navigation: Licensing, zoning, insurance requirements
+- Legal & Regulatory Requirements: Licensing, zoning, insurance considerations

 Validation Framework